Stay in the Loop

 Moreno

-The Proscenium Theatre at the Drake, 302 South Hicks Street
+Proscenium Theatre at the Drake, 302 South Hicks Street, Philadelphia

-InterAct Theatre Company presents the American premiere of Pravin Wilkins’ Moreno, a performance that takes us back to 2016 (deja vu, anyone?).
-Following the story of superstar running back Luis Moreno who after joining a new football team with championship aspirations, he soon comes to know a painful new reality that hits close to home after Colin Kaepernick’s controversial decision to take a knee during the national anthem to protest against police brutality.
+InterAct Theatre Company presents the American premiere of Pravin Wilkins’s Moreno, a performance that takes us back to 2016.
+(Deja vu, anyone?)
+The story follows superstar running back Luis Moreno, who, after joining a new football team with championship aspirations, soon comes to know a painful new reality that hits close to home after Colin Kaepernick’s controversial decision to take a knee during the national anthem to protest against police brutality.

 Children's Story

-Inspired by artists like Alice Coltrane, Sun Ra, and the collective compositional practices from composers like Butch Morris and Pauline Oliveros, We Have Gone As Far As We Can Together is a participatory ritual opera that promises to serve as a meeting of voices and a collectively sung ritual release.
+Inspired by artists like Alice Coltrane, Sun Ra, and the collective compositional practices of composers like Butch Morris and Pauline Oliveros, We Have Gone as Far as We Can Together is a participatory ritual opera that promises to serve as a meeting of voices and a collectively sung ritual release.
 Helga Davis is the lead performer here, a multidisciplinary artist known for merging music, visual art, and theater for genre-defying performances.

 Sign up for our newsletter